 - 2.2 The question of sub-division of such premises has been the subject of further Gambling Commission Guidance.
 This Licensing Authority will have regard to any relevant additional guidance that may be issued by the Gambling Commission in respect to such applications.
+See section 1.4.3 for more specific requirements.

-- 2.3 This Authority accepts that there must be no direct entry from one adult gaming centre into another and will have regard to any relevant guidance issued by the Gambling Commission in respect to such applications.
+- 2.3 There must be no direct entry from one adult gaming centre into another or any direct access to or from another licensed gambling premises or permitted area (e.g. uFEC).
+This Authority will have regard to any relevant guidance issued by the Gambling Commission in respect to such applications.
+Where an AGC is in the same premises as an uFEC, the Licensing Authority will expect a Local Risk Assessment of the entire premises, see Part B section 1.13 for more information.

 - 2.4 This Licensing Authority recognises that the design and layout of adult gaming centres will vary.
 It will have particular regard to the siting of age restricted gaming machines within individual premises to ensure, so far as is reasonably practicable, that staff properly monitor the use of these machines by children and young persons.
 This Licensing Authority reserves the right to request that gaming machines are repositioned where circumstances demonstrate that it is appropriate to do so.
+All applications for an AGC licence must be accompanied by a scale plan which includes the location of gaming machines.

 - 2.5 Factors to be taken into consideration will include the following:

 - CCTV;

 - Re-location of the machines;

 - Door buzzers;

 - Remote cut off switches;

 - Training provision;

 - Any other factor considered relevant.